TosbackCgusBridge-Bot/CGUs-versions/Swisscolony/Privacy Policy.md

 This is the privacy policy ("Privacy Policy") of The Swiss Colony, LLC and the SwissColony.com website (referred to below as the "Site").
 We describe in this Privacy Policy the types of information we gather about you, how we use and share that information, and how you can control how you’re marketed to.
 Throughout this policy, "The Swiss Colony, LLC" means The Swiss Colony, and "we," "our," and "us" means "Our Family of Companies."
 "Our Family of Companies" is also sometimes referred to herein as "Affiliates."
 Please "Click here" to see a current listing of Our Family of Companies.

-This Privacy Policy is principally intended to address the information collected from you at the Site, but we describe in certain places how we collect or use information in other ways, as well, such as if you contact our customer service and/or ordering departments by mail or telephone).
+This Privacy Policy is principally intended to address the information collected from you at the Site, but we describe in certain places how we collect or use information in other ways, as well, such as if you contact our customer service and/or ordering departments by mail or telephone.

 **More details about information we collect and share is presented in our Financial Privacy Notice relating to financial privacy, which is required by the federal Gramm-Leach-Bliley Act for companies that grant credit.** Click here **to see this Financial Privacy Notice**.
 In the event of a conflict between the terms of this Privacy Policy and our Financial Privacy Notice, the terms of the Financial Privacy Notice will prevail.